 “Populus will be a stunning architectural landmark that will forever alter Denver’s skyline and contribute to the architectural legacy of the entire Mountain West.”

-Previous work includes public spaces, community parks, cultural landscapes, and ecological rehabilitation.
-Drawn to this project by the opportunity to make an impact on Denver’s urban ecology, Superbloom consulted with local experts to formulate a unique combination of native plants.
-The planting scheme introduces the Columnar Swedish Aspen, the prairie-adapted variation of the building’s namesake, Populus tremula ‘erecta’.
-The spectrum of plant species aims to attract and support pollinators like insects and birds, as well as give guests to the hotel’s rooftop restaurant and bar a taste of local nature while taking in stunning views of the Denver skyline and Front Range of the Rockies.
+The Populus Hotel Green Roof in downtown Denver will be Colorado’s first carbon-positive hotel, “a stunning architectural landmark by Studio Gang that will forever alter Denver’s skyline and contribute to the architectural legacy of the entire Mountain West.”
+(Grant McCargo, Urban Village co-founder, CEO, chief environmental officer, and partner).
+Drawn to this project by the opportunity to make an impact on Denver’s urban ecology, Superbloom consulted with local green roof experts to formulate a unique combination of native plants.
+The planting scheme introduces the Columnar Swedish Aspen, the prairie-adapted variation of the building’s namesake, Populus tremula ‘erecta’ in order to establish verticality on the green roof.
+The spectrum of plant species aims to create a microclimate that attracts and supports pollinators like insects and birds, as well as give guests to the hotel’s rooftop restaurant and bar a taste of nature while taking in stunning views of the Denver skyline and Front Range of the Rockies.

-The hotel will join other rooftop habitats in Colorado’s capital, the Denver Botanic Gardens, the Clyfford Still Museum, and the University of Colorado Anschutz Wellness Center (source: Colorado Green Roofs).
+The hotel will join other rooftop habitats in Colorado’s capital, the Denver Botanic Gardens, the Clyfford Still Museum, and the University of Colorado Anschutz Wellness Center.
 The project aims to maximize sustainability through innovative high performance building envelopes, solar energy, native habitats and more.